 focus also altered the distribution of light in the coronagraphic PSF (Figure 6.10

 ).
 Within an orbit, the separation between HST’s

 primary and secondary mirrors varies on average by 3 μm, resulting in 1/28 wave rms of defocus @ λ = 5000 Å. This effect, known as breathing,

 is caused by the occultation of the telescope’s field of view by the warm Earth, which typically occurs during half of each 96-minute orbit.
 This heating by the warm Earth expands HST

 ’s interior structure.
 After occultation the structure gradually shrinks.
 Changes relative to the sun (mostly anti-sun pointings) also cause contraction of the telescope, which gradually expands to “normal” size after a few orbits.

-.
-In these cases, images of Arcturus were registered with and subtracted from similar images of the star taken a day later.
+.)
 Combined with PSF subtraction, the coronagraph reduced the median background level by factors of 250 to 2500, depending on the radius and filter.
 Examples of PSF-subtracted images are shown in Figure 6.11

 and Figure 6.12